piersyork/statxplore/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example of how to get data on the number of PIP Registrations per month by age

 ``` r
 library(statxplore)